Battery Rodgers Hospital

 Location and the Site Today

-Battery Rodgers was located near Fairfax Street, between Franklin and Green Streets.
+Battery Rodgers was located at the corner of Fairfax and Franklin Streets.
 Water Street, on the map, is now called Lee Street.
 Land east of Battery Rodgers has been filled in beyond what is now Union Street, and is now the site of Ford's Landing homes and Jones Point Park.